 Corporate commissions are not a completely new trend.
-Even back in 1985 Equitable Life Assurance Society commissioned famous artists like Sol LeWitt and Roy Lichtenstein to create artworks for their headquarters.
+Even back in 1985, the Equitable Life Assurance Society commissioned famous artists like Sol LeWitt and Roy Lichtenstein to create artworks for their headquarters.
 But the trend has risen in popularity in recent years.

 UBS, which owns 35,000 pieces of modern and contemporary art.
 The Swiss bank mainly acquires works by relatively unknown (aka less expensive) emerging and mid-career artists.
 UBS' philosophy is "to be supporting living artists at integral stages of their career," says Jacqueline Lewis, the bank's curator for the Americas.

 JPMorgan Chase boasts an important collection that traces back to David Rockefeller, the father of modern corporate collecting, who started an art acquisition program at Chase Manhattan Bank in 1959.
 Widely credited as the first high-profile executive to consult art historians, Rockefeller began the modern trend of using the art for more than decoration.

 The largest corporate art collection in the world belongs to Deutsche Bank.
 It began collecting in 1979 to support young and emerging German artists.
 The bank has grown exponentially since that time, and the collection has followed suit, growing to 57,000 objects.